aliceals/BabyTrack/README.md

 Current WIP for personal project.

 ## To do
-Testing
+- Testing
-Bug fixes
+- Bug fixes
-Stretch goals - progress bar and goal for sleep timer Design and CSS
+- Need to add into database based on username as currently all results go under the same user Stretch goals - progress bar and goal for sleep timer
+- Design and CSS

 ## The Tech
 This project uses the following tech stack: